timvisee/timvisee.com/content/blog/2019-07-16_dark-mode-toggle-on-static-website/index.md

 ### Toggle with JavaScript
 Create a **new JavaScript file**, let's call it `theme.js`.
 We need a function `theme_set` to set the theme to light/dark, and `theme_toggle` which toggles the theme.
-This will toggle the `disabled` state for both stylesheets depending on a truthy parameter, and stores the preference as well in the persistent `localStorage` JavaScript store on the client.
-The toggle function queries the current state, and sets the theme by negating it.
+This will toggle the `disabled` state for both style sheets depending on a truthy parameter, and stores the preference as well in the persistent `localStorage` JavaScript store on the client.
+The toggle function queries the current state and sets the theme by negating it.
 It **looks like this**:

 ```js